coreos/docs/etcd/etcd-live-cluster-reconfiguration.md

 Environment="ETCD_INITIAL_CLUSTER_STATE=existing"
 ```

 Run `sudo systemctl daemon-reload` to parse the new and edited units.
 Check whether the new [drop-in][drop-in] is valid by checking the service's journal: `sudo journalctl _PID=1 -e -u etcd2`.
-If everything is ok, run `sudo systemctl restart etcd2` to activate your changes.
+If everything is ok, run `sudo systemctl restart etcd-member.service` to activate your changes.
 You will see that the former proxy node has become a cluster member:

 ```
 etcdserver: start member 9bf1b35fc7761a23 in cluster 36cce781cb4f1292
 ```

-Once your new member node is up and running, and `etcdctl cluster-health` shows a healthy cluster, remove the temporary drop-in file and reparse the services: `sudo rm /run/systemd/system/etcd2.service.d/99-restore.conf && sudo systemctl daemon-reload`.
+Once your new member node is up and running, and `etcdctl cluster-health` shows a healthy cluster, remove the temporary drop-in file and reparse the services: `sudo rm /run/systemd/system/etcd-member.service.d/99-restore.conf && sudo systemctl daemon-reload`.

 ## Replace a failed etcd member on CoreOS Container Linux